NCI-CGR/Nanopore_Pore_C_Tips/README.md

 * Output

-  a) optional output with phased vcf file:
+  a) I don't see any of the below output files were generated as described in the original repo, with or withour phased vcf file:

      matrix/